django/dsf-working-groups/draft/accessibility.md

 ## Initial membership

-- Chair:
+- Chair: Tom Carrick
-- Co-Chair:
+- Co-Chair: Thibaud Colas
-- Board Liaison (must be an active Board member; may be the same as Chair/Co-Chair):
+- Board Liaison (must be an active Board member; may be the same as Chair/Co-Chair): Sarah Abderemane
-- Steering Council Liaison (must be an active Steering Council member; may be the same as Chair/Co-Chair):
+- Steering Council Liaison (must be an active Steering Council member; may be the same as Chair/Co-Chair): Tim Schilling
 - Other members:
   - Eliana Rosselli
   - Marijke Luttekes